Skip to main content

 Unresectable bile duct cancers

-These cancers cannot be removed with surgery, which includes most stage III and IV cancers.
-It may also include earlier stage cancers if a person isn’t healthy enough for surgery.
+These cancers cannot be removed with surgery.
+This includes most stage III and IV cancers.
+It might also include earlier stage cancers if a person isn’t healthy enough for surgery.

 Trying surgery